Storm Doors vs. Screen Doors

 • You live in a region with cold winters or heavy rain/snow.

-• You want to improve your home’s energy efficiency.
+• You want to improve your home’s overall energy efficiency.

-• Your front door is expensive or made of wood and you want to protect it.
+• Your front door is expensive or made of wood and needs extra protection.

-• You want an extra layer of security at your entry point.
+• You want an additional layer of security at your entry point.

-Storm doors are ideal for climates like West Michigan, where year-round weather protection is a must.
+Storm doors are ideal for climates like West Michigan, where year-round weather protection and insulation are essential.
+Choosing wisely between Storm Doors vs. Screen Doors ensures your home stays comfortable, secure, and energy-efficient throughout every season.

 When Should You Choose a Screen Door?